isomerpages/pris-test/_visit-matters/Other Visit Matters/Collection of Inmate’s Property.md

 **Online Request**<br>
 The Main Visit Card Holder or any authorised person, may submit an online request for the inmate’s consent to collect his/her personal property via FormSG: *Login with Singpass* or *without Singpass*

 The applicant will be required to upload an image of the Visit Card for verification.
-Once the request is approved, a Letter of Authorisation signed by the inmate will be sent to the applicant via the email address provided.
+Once the request is approved, a Letter of Authorisation signed by the inmate will be sent to the applicant via email.

 **Hardcopy LOA**<br>
-The applicant may submit a hardcopy Letter of Authorisation Form (LOA) in person to request for consent to collect the inmate’s property.
-Please take note that the LOA Form will only be made available at Prison Link Centre, Changi (PLCC).
+The applicant may submit a hardcopy LOA in person to request for consent to collect the inmate’s property.
+The LOA form is available at Prison Link Centre, Changi (PLCC).

 Upon submission of the completed form at PLCC, there will be a processing time of at least five days, before the applicant is contacted to collect the signed form at PLCC.

 [For Registered Visitor] You may submit the request during your visit at PLCC.